 The Magic Keyboard also has a rechargeable battery that Apple says can last for a month between charges.
 And, of course, if you've already got one of these keyboards (or one of the older Wireless Keyboards which work with iPads too) then you don't need to spend any extra money buying a brand-new keyboard just for your iPad.

 The downside is that it's not really very portable, and doesn't act as either a cover or a stand for your iPad, so you might still need to spend more money on accessories somewhere along the line.

 Okay, now we're talking.
 This is a version of the Magic Keyboard designed specifically for the iPad Pro models with a Smart Connector on the rear - which is to say, the ones fro 2018 and 2020.
-There's one Magic Keyboard for the 11in models (this costs £299/$299) and another for the 12.9in at £349/$349.
+There's one Magic Keyboard for the 11in models and a more expensive one for the 12.9in.

 The keys are much more comfortable to type on than the older Smart Keyboard Folio, although they're slightly cramped compared to a full-sized laptop.
 And there's a trackpad (cleverly supported in iPadOS 13.4), which is transformative.

 A floating cantilever holds the iPad in position; not only does it look cool, it helps elegantly solve the weight distribution issue while letting you adjust the screen angle on a hinge.
 Bear in mind, however, that you can't fold the keyboard back on itself when not in use - you have to detach the keyboard completely when you want to do something with just the tablet.

 Nevertheless, this is undoubtedly the best keyboard you can get for the iPad Pro.

 Read our full Magic Keyboard for iPad Pro 12.9in review

 Logitech Slim Folio for iPad 9.7in – Best typing experience for non-Pro iPads

 Logitech has been the go-to alternative to official Apple keyboards for a number of years ago, and with good reason.